SWG-Source/web-data/README.md

 # web-data
 Repository for semi-useful PHP SQL queries you can use to extract useful information from the SWG Oracle database
+## Requirements
+###All
+- PHP 7.0+
+###Windows Only
+- php_pdo_oci.dll (a PHP PDO Oracle library for Windows compatible with PHP 7.0+)
+####Notes:
+This installation was done on Windows.
+If you are running your web server on some other platform (i.e. Linux distros) then you will likely need a different PHP PDO Oracle library than the Windows version.

 ## Installation
 ### Settings
 To use these scripts on your own site, you'll need to make sure the settings.json file has your specific information set in it.